 Kremerata Baltica (Gidon Kremer)

-Founded in 1997, the Kremerata Baltica developed in several years into one of the best international chamber orchestras in the world and has assured its international reputation in major concert venues around the world.
+Founded in 1997, in several years Kremerata Baltica developed into one of the best international chamber orchestras and assured its international reputation in major concert venues around the world.

 Kremerata Baltica arose from Gidon Kremer’s determination to share his rich experience with young colleagues from the Baltic States.
 The ensemble’s preparation process, which holds no room for artistic compromise, is ruled by a commitment to excellence and creative daring.
 In addition to exploring works from the repertoire mainstream, Kremerata Baltica has also delivered world premieres of compositions by, among others, Lera Auerbach, Leonid Desyatnikov, Giya Kancheli, Arvo Pärt, Georgs Pēlecis, Alexander Raskatov, Valentin Silvestrov, Victor Kissine, Sofia Gubaidulina and Pēteris Vasks.